-In accordance with the Municipal Government Act and its Regulation, the Plan comes into force when it is approved by the Government of Alberta and approved by the Minister of Municipal Affairs.
+In accordance with the Municipal Government Act and the Calgary Metropolitan Region Board Regulation, the Plan comes into force on the date specified by the Minister of Municipal Affairs.

 Implementation of the Growth Plan will be undertaken through four key mechanisms available to both the Board and its members.
 As shown by Figure 7 these include: